Skip to main content / 跳转到主要内容

 In 2026, Congress, the DOL, and the FTC each took action to increase healthcare cost transparency, including new PBM disclosure requirements under ERISA Section 408(b)(2), DOL proposed regulations requiring advance fee disclosures from PBMs, and the FTC's structural pricing transparency requirements in the Express Scripts settlement.

-The regulatory direction is clear.
-Plan fiduciaries are expected to evaluate whether the prices their plans pay, and the fees their intermediaries charge, are reasonable.
+The regulatory direction is clear: plan fiduciaries are expected to evaluate whether the prices their plans pay, and the fees their intermediaries charge, are reasonable.
+International price benchmarks from JCI or equivalent nationally accredited providers provide one external reference point for that evaluation.
+Sylk Health provides the pricing data.
+Plan fiduciaries and their advisors determine how to use it.

 Legal information, not legal advice.
 The developments described on this page are provided for informational purposes only.
 This content does not constitute legal advice, fiduciary guidance, or a recommendation regarding any specific plan's arrangements.
 ERISA compliance depends on the specific facts of each plan.
 Plan fiduciaries should consult qualified ERISA counsel before making decisions about plan design, intermediary compensation, or benefit offerings.
 Sylk Health is a marketplace that provides access to a directory of JCI or equivalent nationally accredited international healthcare providers.